The Adventures of Superboy (TV series)

 The Adventures of Superboy is a series of six-minute animated Superboy cartoons produced by Filmation that were broadcast on CBS between 1966 and 1969.
 The 34 segments appeared as part of three different programs during that time, packaged with similar shorts featuring The New Adventures of Superman and other DC Comics superheroes.

-These adventures marked the animation debut of Superboy, as well as his teenage alter ego Clark Kent, who acted as the bespectacled, mild-mannered disguise for the young hero, Lana Lang, and Krypto the super-powered dog who would accompany his master on every dangerous mission.
-Other characters such as Martha and Jonathan Kent, foster parents of the Boy of Steel, and the town of Smallville were also faithfully recreated from comic book adventures.
+These adventures marked the animation debut of Superboy, as well as his teenage alter ego Clark Kent, Lana Lang, and Krypto the super-powered dog who would accompany his master on every dangerous mission.
+Other characters such as Jonathan and Martha Kent, foster parents of the Boy of Steel, and the town of Smallville were also faithfully recreated from comic book adventures.
 As a result of the production's budget, the show featured a great amount of stock animation as well as limited movement from the characters.

 Each episode featured the Boy of Steel ducking out of high school and racing into action to battle a wide array of adversaries, from dognappers in "Krypto, K-9 Detective", androids run amok in "The Revolt of Robotville", and alien menaces in "The Spy from Outer Space", to another young hero with similar powers in "Superboy Meets Mighty Lad", and a slew of otherworldly monsters ("The Deep Sea Dragon", "The Visitor from the Earth's Core").
-He even wound up being captured and successfully having to fight a gang of small-time crooks—all while in his disguise as Clark Kent—in "The Gorilla Gang".
+He winds up being captured and fighting a gang of small-time crooks—all while in his disguise as Clark Kent—in "The Gorilla Gang".
 Most of the stories were written by DC writers such as Bob Haney and George Kashdan, while character designs were based closely upon the Superboy comic books of the time.

-DVD and video releases
+Home media

 In 1985, Warner Home Video released eight selected episodes of the series on VHS in the "Super Powers" video collection along with Aquaman, Batman, and Superman.
-These videos were rereleased in 1996 and are out of print.
+These videos were rereleased in 1996.

-Although The New Adventures of Superman has been released on DVD, the sets do not include the Superboy shorts because of a battle between Warner Bros. and the estate of Jerry Siegel over the rights to the "Superboy" name that occurred at the time.
-The series remains unreleased to DVD.
+Although The New Adventures of Superman was released on DVD, the sets do not include the Superboy shorts because of a legal battle between Warner Bros. and the estate of Superboy's co-creator Jerry Siegel over the rights to the "Superboy" name that occurred at the time.
+Streaming services have included the Superboy shorts for seasons two and three, but not for season one, which as of 2023 has not yet been released for any home video format.